-PSAs expected to undergo elevated risk of new significant wildland fires are denoted in the 7-Day products published by Predictive Services in varying colors based on their daily risk ranking.
-Red designations depict risk factors above the 20% threshold and are called "high risk" days for elevated risk of new large fires.
+The daily risk factor for each Predictive Service Area is denoted in the 7-Day products published by Predictive Services in varying colors based on their daily risk ranking.
+Risk factors above 20% are called "high risk" days for elevated risk of initiation of new large fires.